Should You Remortgage with Early Repayment Charges?

 What is an Early Repayment Charge?

-An early repayment charge is a charge applied by the lender if you repay your mortgage early.
-This can be a partial or full repayment of the mortgage.
+An early repayment charge is a fee applied by a lender if you repay your mortgage early.
+This can apply whether you make a partial repayment or repay the mortgage in full.

-If you are looking to remortgage, the new lender will redeem your old mortgage and create a new mortgage product with themselves instead.
-This means if you are switching lenders, you will always be paying off one mortgage product and taking a new product with the new lender.
+If you are looking to remortgage, the new lender will redeem your existing mortgage and set up a new mortgage product in their name.
+This means that when you switch lenders, you are effectively paying off one mortgage and taking out a new one.

-If you are using the same lender, there may be some leniency around early repayment charges, and it is best to discuss whether an early repayment charge applies with the lender before deciding a course of action.
-In most cases, even when using the same lender, an early repayment charge will still apply if there is one on your mortgage product.
+If you stay with the same lender, there may be some flexibility around early repayment charges.
+However, it is best to confirm this directly with your lender before making a decision.
+In most cases, even when remaining with the same lender, an early repayment charge will still apply if it is written into your mortgage product.

 When Might an Early Repayment Charge Apply?

-There are three main actions that will cause an early repayment charge to trigger:
+There are three main actions that can trigger an early repayment charge:

 - Making a large overpayment on your mortgage